Ticker-tape parade

 A ticker-tape parade is a parade event held in an urban setting, characterized by large amounts of shredded paper thrown onto the parade route from the surrounding buildings, creating a celebratory flurry of paper.
-Originally, actual ticker tape was used; however, now it is commonly substituted with confetti.
+Originally stock ticker paper tape was used, but confetti is now used.

 The concept originates in and is most usually associated with the United States, especially New York City.
-Outside the United States, ticker-tape parades are often associated with the 1978 FIFA World Cup held in Argentina.
+After Argentina won the 1978 FIFA World Cup it was reported that a ticker tape celebration was held.